-Shorelines symbolise opportunities for Vā, authentic relational interactions occurring between Pasifika young people and their aiga/kainga/anau/families/whānau and the practitioner.
-The shoreline symbolises a privileged position where Pasifika young people are the drivers of their futures and the practitioners support growth of hope, self-belief, dreams, and resources of new opportunities.
+Shorelines symbolise opportunities for $V\bar{a}$, authentic relational interactions occurring between Pasifika young people and their aiga/kainga/anau/families/whānau and the practitioner.
+The shoreline symbolises a privileged position where Pasifika young people are the drivers of their futures.
+The shoreline enables practitioners to support and encourage growth of hope, self-belief, dreams, and resources of new opportunities.

-Value the Turanga (essence from one's status, position, geneology) of Pasifika youth

-Relationally connect to enhance wellbeing

-Support dreams and hold hope through nurturing the Vā Adapt with agility while honouring and valuing
+- Value the Turanga (essence from one's status, position, geneology) of Pasifika youth. - Relationally connect to enhance wellbeing. - Support dreams and hold hope through nurturing the Va. - Adapt with agility while honouring and valuing what is shared with you.

-What is the unique essence of this Pasifika youth and how am I valuing this?

-Culturally how am I connecting to possible pathways for the Pasifika young person?
-What resources do I need to bring to this shoreline for this Pasifika youth to achieve their aspirations?

-Is my practice agile and adaptive to the needs of the Pasifika youth?
+- What is the unique essence of this Pasifika youth and how am I valuing this? - Culturally how am I understanding possible pathways for the Pasifika young person? - What resources do I need to bring to this shoreline for this Pasifika youth to achieve their aspirations? - Is my practice agile and adaptive to the needs of the Pasifika youth?